We believe that every child is unique, with his or her own strengths, and that all children have the potential to learn.

 The systematic application of behavioural principals in combination with ongoing monitoring and evaluation enables us to cater our supports to best fit each individual child and family.

-Disclaimer: Photos are either of former clients or have never been clients of Family Centred Practices Group and used with permission of the parents and/or legal guardian.
+Disclaimer: Photos of children are either of former clients, current clients or have never been clients of Family Centred Practices Group.
+Client photos should not be reused and are used on this website with informed consent of the parent and/or legal guardian.

 At FCPG, we are committed to improving the lives of children and families living with Autism Spectrum Disorders and other related disabilities through the provision of specialized clinical services and highly individualized programs that support each individual’s unique strengths and needs and help each child to reach their full potential.
 We value opportunities to work with and support our clients and their families and collaborate with our community partners to achieve these principles in our practice.